satansdeer/satansdeer.github.com/src/pages/posts/magical-mystery-guide-for-async-await-in-javascript/index.md

 ```
 Looks familiar, right?
 We just changed `yield` to `await`, instead of `fuction*` we now have `async function` statement and we don't use the `co` function here.

 Oh, and another thing, we now use the `try/catch` to handle errors.
-This is good, because we can now handle both sychronous and asynchronous code errors the same way.
+This is good, because we can now handle both synchronous and asynchronous code errors the same way.

 __So what happens here?__